-As a former high powered Executive Vice President for a public retail company grossing over $400 million in sales, Marcie's responsibilities included all administrative areas of the company.
-She was chief negotiator for all multi-million dollar lending agreements with commercial banks and has broad experience with lease negotiation, as well as the purchase and sale of almost 50 commercial real estate locations.
+A native New Yorker, Marcie grew up on the north shore of Long Island, graduated from New York University and lived in Manhattan's Greenwich Village for over 20 years before moving back to Park City, UT.
+As a former Executive Vice President for a public retail company grossing over $400 million in sales, Marcie's responsibilities included all administrative areas of the company.
+She was chief negotiator for all multi-million dollar lending agreements with commercial banks and has broad experience with lease negotiation as well as the purchase and sale for almost 50 commercial real estate locations.
 This extensive involvement in real estate led to an interest in Park City real estate where Marcie and her husband Ken have been vacationing since 1975.

 Marcie, Ken and their daughter Samantha came for an extended vacation in Park City in 2000 and never left.
 They now live on the lake in Northshore, one of the Silver Springs communities.
 They enjoy skiing, golf, horseback riding and cooking.
 In addition, they currently own Java Cow Cafe & Bakery and Java Cow Ice Creamery on Main Street in Historic Old Town.
 Marcie also donates her time to the Park City Historical Society/Park City Museum as a member of the Board of Trustees as well as the Park City Board of REALTORs as a member of the Board of Directors from January 2011 to December 2013.